wp-plugins/wp-live-chat-support/readme.txt

 * Fixed Visitor pending forever - Now Shown a message that admin is away
 * Fixed many small bugs
 * Added Multiple Live Chat Agents support (Add On)

+= 3.08 =

+* Fixed Languages not been translated
+* Fixed 500 Error from ajax call
+* Email validation bug fixed

+= 3.07 =

+* Fixed height issues with input boxes
+* Fixed Input that was showing half over chat area
+* Fixed Endless Connecting

+= 3.06 =

+* Fixed Placeholder text not showing in input on IE

+= 3.05 =

+* Low priority update

+= 3.04 =

+* Fixed Close & Minimixe Button Styling Issues
+* Fixed bug where text was not hidden when offline message was sent
+* Fixed bug that would hide text behind image if text was 2 lines
+* Fixed bug that continuesly scrolled chat down
+* Fixed styling of inputs on some themes (overlaps chat box)
+* Set CSS color for inputs
+* Fixed bug that wasn't alerting admin in wp-admin to chat if Alert via email was set (Pro)
+* Fixed Double opening bug if chat was moved
+* Fixed Bug to inform admin and user either or has ended the chat
+* Fixed other small bugs

+= 3.03 =

+* Fixed Text Area CSS Bug

+= 3.02 =

+* Fixed CSS Box Border Issue

+= 3.01 =

+* Fixed CSS bug with icons
+* Fixed CSS bug with inputs

+= 3.0 =
+* Improved chat UI
+* Chat Box is draggable

+= 2.9 =
+* Added comprehensive documentation

+= 2.8 =
+* Fixed bug that stopped dynamic css loading in some themes

+= 2.7 =
+* Fixed the live chat initiation bug
+* Fixed the style bug
+* Added support to email for proper smtp (pro)
+* Fixed cookie bugs
+* Add delete live chat history option (pro)
+* Added UTF8 character support for the live chat
+* Added error reporting (pro)

+= 2.6 =
+* Fixed a bug that showed 'page not found' when saving the live chat settings
+* Better UI
+* Added the ability to end live chats

+= 2.5 =
+* Major performance improvements
+* Small UI improvements

+= 2.4 =
+* You now have full control of the fill and font color of your live chat box
+* Added the ability to turn live chat on and off
+* Better notification of incoming live chats.
+* Added more localization support
+* Plugin should now be compatible with caching plugins.

+= 2.3 =
+* Fixed another small bug

+= 2.2 =
+* Fixed a small bug

+= 2.1 =
+* More precise functionality to handle if you are online or offline
+* Fixed a bug that recorded visitors when offline
+* Neatened up some code
+* Fixed some small bugs

+= 2.0 =
+* Bug fixes
+* Better front-end UI (Basic + Pro)
+* You can now get an email notification when a visitor wants to chat (Pro)
+* Allow your visitors to leave messages when you are offline (Pro)
+* More text fields can be customized

+= 1.0 =
+* Launch!